-Avner Dorman has quickly risen to become one of today's most successful and renowned composers.
-At the age of 25, he became the youngest composer to win Israel's prestigious Prime Minister's Award and that same year he was awarded the golden Feather Award from ACUM (the Israeli Society of Composers and Publishers).
-Since coming to the United States, Dorman has received several international awards from ASCAP, ACUM, and the Asian Composers League.
+Dorman’s music has garnered numerous awards and prizes.
+At the age of 25, he became the youngest composer to win Israel's prestigious Prime Minister's Award for his Ellef Symphony.
+He has received several international awards from ASCAP, ACUM and the Asian Composers League.

 His music is available on two Naxos CDs, on Canary Classics, and several others.
 Avner Dorman's music is published exclusively by G. Schirmer, Inc.